Categories: Technology

 Not all the interviews involve those directly involved in the program.
 Some are of those affected by the research, including Rex Buck, a member of the Wanapum Tribe, who were forced to relocate when the research began

 Along with the interview the site also contains details about key locations, including information about test sites and research centres across the United States.
-These include Oak Ridge, where the pilot plutonium plant and the uranium enrichment plants were based; Trinity Site, where the first test of nuclear bomb (called Gadget) was carried out but kept hidden from the public until after Nagasaki.
+These include Oak Ridge, where the pilot plutonium plant and the uranium enrichment plants were based; Trinity Site, where the first test of a nuclear bomb (called Gadget) was carried out but kept hidden from the public until after Nagasaki.

 Although still radioactive the Trinity Site is accessible to the public.